-The areas that both parents and staff felt were most important to address are: 1) increased math achievement; 2) student engagement; 3) learning acceleration; and 4) language arts achievement,.
-The areas that students felt were most important to address are: 1) keeping students interested in school; 2) helping struggling students; and 3) supporting social/emotional learning.
+The areas that parents feel are most important to address are: 1) student engagement; 2) increased math achievement; 3) social/emotional learning; and 4) increased achievement in Language Arts.
+The areas that staff feel are most important to address are: 1) math; 2) student engagement; and 3) Language Arts; and 4) learning loss.
+The areas that students felt were most important to address are: 1) keeping students interested in school; 2) helping struggling students; 3) supporting social/emotional learning; and 4) preparing students for college and work.